apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

 ### UDP TProxy (Linux only)

 TPROXY (transparent proxy) is a Linux-specific feature that allows you to transparently proxy UDP connections.
-For information on setting up TPROXY, see [TPROXY.md](../advanced/TPROXY.md).

-TODO: link
+For information, please refer to [Setting up TPROXY](TPROXY.md).

 ```yaml
 udpTProxy: